An infinite class of quantum codes derived from duadic constacyclic codes: Quantum codes from duadic constacyclic codes

 \begin{example} Let $n=39$.
 Then we can partition $\Omega_\omega$ modulo $117$ as

 Let $S_1=Z(1) \cup Z(7) \cup Z(19)$, $S_2=Z(10) \cup Z(25) \cup Z(58)$, and $X=Z(13)$.
 Then $(X,S_1,S_2)$ forms a splitting of $\Omega_\omega$ that is given by $\mu_{-2}$.
 Let $C$ and $D$ be the odd-like and even-like duadic $\omega$-constacyclic code of length $39$ over $\F_4$ with the defining sets $S_1$ and $S_1 \cup X$.
-Using the result of Corollary \ref{C:Quantum} Part (1), we can construct a $[[39,3,d_o(C)]]_2$ binary quantum code $Q$.
+Using the result of Corollary \ref{C:Quantum} part (1), we can construct a $[\![39,3,d_o(C) ]\!]_2$ binary quantum code $Q$.
 Our computation in Magma \cite{magma} shows that $d(C)=d_o(C)=11$.
-Thus $Q$ is a non-degenerate $[[39,3,11]]_2$ code.
+Thus, $Q$ is a non-degenerate $[\![39,3,11 ]\!]_2$ code.
 This code possesses the highest minimum distance among all currently known quantum codes of length and dimension $39$ and 3, respectively.

-Applying the construction of Corollary \ref{C:Quantum}, Part (2), also yields a binary quantum code with parameters $[[42,0,12]]_2$.
+Applying the construction of Corollary \ref{C:Quantum}, part (2), also yields a binary quantum code with parameters $[\![42,0,12 ]\!]_2$.
 This code has the same minimum distance as the currently best-known quantum code of the same length and dimension presented in \cite{GrasslT}. \end{example}

-We also conducted other computations for quantum codes that have been constructed from duadic constacyclic codes with small lengths using the results of Theorem \ref{T:3} and Corollaries \ref{C:Quantum}, \ref{C:Q2}, and \ref{C:5}.
-Table \ref{TL:1} summarizes our numeric results when dimension of the quantum code is larger than one.
-For each given length, we employed the computation for both cyclic and $\omega$-constacyclic codes, in case that they were not equivalent.
+Other conducted computations for quantum codes that have been constructed from duadic constacyclic codes with small lengths using the results of Theorem \ref{T:3} and Corollaries \ref{C:Quantum} and \ref{C:Q2} are given below.
+Table \ref{TL:1} gives codes with dimension larger than one.
+For each given length, we employed the computation for both cyclic and $\omega$-constacyclic codes, in case that they were not monomially equivalent.

 Except for $n=105$ or $111$, where the minimum distance computation of duadic codes required a considerable amount of time, all other presented codes have the highest minimum distance among all duadic cyclic and $\omega$-constacyclic codes.
-The quantum code $[[111,3,25]]_2$ was recently uncovered through an exhaustive search on constacyclic codes in a distinct study.
-This particular code can serve as a foundation for generating numerous other best-known codes through propagation rules of quantum codes.
+The quantum code $[\![111,3,25 ]\!]_2$, which is a best-known quantum code of \cite{GrasslT}, was recently uncovered through an exhaustive search on constacyclic codes in \cite{Reza-Pedro}.
+Furthermore, applying the construction given in Corollary \ref{C:Quantum} part (2) to $[\![93,3,21 ]\!]_2$ and $[\![111,3,25 ]\!]_2$ gives the codes $[\![96,0,22 ]\!]_2$ and $[\![114,0,26 ]\!]_2$, which are the currently best-known quantum codes with these parameters (these are in correspondence to the best-known Hermitian self-dual codes).